 In most cases NIH expects that news of an article accepted for publication will be in reference to an article authored by the investigators submitting the grant application, but news of an article authored by other investigators could be accepted if the SRO determines that it directly affects the work proposed in the application.

 In most cases, the time from submission to the review meeting date is two-three months, and reviewers gain access to the applications five-six weeks before the review meeting date.
 Therefore, only a few weeks are left in that window in which new data could be gathered, analyzed, and submitted.
-For those mechanisms in which the time from submission to the review meeting date may be longer, such as applications submitted in response to Requests for Applications, or institutional training grant applications, the policy provides exceptions to accommodate this additional time.

 No. The status of IND and IDE exemptions will be assessed at the time of award, if an application is considered for funding.
 Therefore, such updates should be sent to the Program Officer assigned to the application.

 No. Budget considerations are not typically included in assessing the scientific and technical merit of the proposed work, but can be negotiated at the time of award.
 Therefore, an applicant who learns of local underwriting efforts should notify the Program Officer for the application, but not the SRO.

 Yes.
 The mentor/sponsor may notify the SRO that the notice of grant award was received, limited to the “project title, funding source (e.g., NIH grant number), a brief description of specific aims, and relevance to the fellowship or career development application under review”.